gitcnd/File-SharedVar/README.md

 It allows you to read, update, and reset shared variables stored in a file (uses JSON format), making it easy to coordinate between multiple processes.

-## CAUTION

-This module relies on your filesystem properly supporting file locking (and your selection of a lockfile on that filesystem), which is not the case for Windows Services for Linux (WSL1 and WSL2) nor their "lxfs" filesystem.

-The "test" phase of installing this module, when run on a system with broken locking, may take an extended amount of time to fail (many minutes or even hours).

 # METHODS

 ## new